 - Indian music

-Assessment is made at the end of each half term and is based on the work the practical work the pupil produced during that time and their application of musical elements.
+Assessment is made at the end of each half term and is based on the practical work the pupils produce during that time and their application of musical elements.

 During KS4 students build further and apply the three areas of modern music education.
-As of September 2016 the academy will be following the WJEC Eduqas at GCSE level.
+Currently the academy is following the WJEC Eduqas at GCSE level.
 The course is made up of three components:

 - Component 1: Performing